-There are over 36 kilometres (22 miles) of footpaths, some of them offering gentle rambles, others more strenuous walks.
+There are over 36 kilometres (22 miles) of footpaths in the parish, offering gentle rambles and strenuous walks.
 Many of the footpaths are very old while others were established in the 18th and 19th centuries to serve the developing mining, quarrying and textle industries.

 In addition to the footpaths within the Parish there are 6 ‘Promoted Routes’ which start in, pass close by or go through Disley.
 These are: